 “The employer shall instruct each employee in the recognition and avoidance of unsafe conditions and the regulations applicable to his work environment to control or eliminate any hazard or other exposure to illness or injury.”

 The standard does not give the employer much direction.
-The direction to “instruct each employee in the recognition and avoidance of unsafe conditions” seems to recognize thatemployers will not be able to cover every possible hazard that may arise on a job site.
+The direction to “instruct each employee in the recognition and avoidance of unsafe conditions” seems to recognize that, like OSHA, employers will not be able to cover every possible hazard that may arise on a job site.
 So OSHA tasks employers with the responsibility of getting that point across to their employees.

 I offer one example.
 One of my clients was cited by OSHA for failing to train employees in hazard recognition after an employee’s finger was amputated by a large exhaust fan.
 The injured employee had been assigned to dismantle a scaffold along a wall.
 In order to perform his job, the employee was required to come close to a large exhaust fan located on the wall about 20 feet above the floor.
 Because of its location the fan did not have to be guarded.
 OSHA took the position that the employee should have been trained to recognize or suspect that the fan posed a potential hazard and that if he had been properly trained, he would have investigated to see whether the fan was locked.
 The employee failed to do so.
 While he was working next to the fan, with his hand near the fan blades, the fan started up (it was controlled by a thermostat), and he lost a finger.

 Employees who have received adequate hazard-recognition training are aware of their surroundings and of potential hazards.
 A job that they may have done a hundred times, such as dismantling a scaffold, becomes more hazardous because of the scaffold’s location.
 Employees should be trained to consider their entire working environment at the beginning of each project and again as their location on the work site changes and as new tasks, employees or contractors are added.
+They should be traijned to pay attention as to what their fellow employees are doing at all times, especially if it can affect their safety.
 Instruction should extend to telling employees about the steps they should take whenever they observe what they believe to be a hazard.
 In the example above, the employee, having noted the presence of the fan, should have brought it to the attention of his supervisor.
 The supervisor, now aware that the assignment given to the employee would bring the employee close to the fan, should have determined whether the fan was operational and then taken steps to see that it was locked.
 One simple question could have prevented the loss of a finger for the employee and an OSHA citation and penalty for the employer.

 Bloodborne Pathogens